kali-linex/linex/Documentation/process/howto.rst

 Documentation
 -------------

-The Linux kernel source tree has a large range of documents that are invaluable for learning how to interact with the kernel community.
+The Linex kernel source tree has a large range of documents that are invaluable for learning how to interact with the kernel community.
 When new features are added to the kernel, it is recommended that new documentation files are also added which explain how to use the feature.